 Coffee can gnome | 8 inches height by 16 inches long felt green |

-Since I used the peel and stick felt, I cut it down to size and made sure there was enough felt (about ½ inch or so) on top and bottom.
-Now for the large coffee can, I used regular felt because of the size of the coffee can.
-Using hot glue, I added it to the can and pressed the green felt and pressed firmly around the can.
+Since I used the peel-and-stick felt, I cut it down to size and ensured enough felt (about ½ inch or so) on top and bottom.
+Now, for the large coffee can, I used regular felt because of the size of the coffee can.
+Using hot glue, I added it to the can, pressed the green felt, and pressed it firmly around the can.

-Now to finish the ends!
-I used scissors and cut slices around the top of the can and the bottom of the can.
-Then, I glued the edges with the glue gun.
-The peel and stick felt had a strong adhesive.
-I only had to hot glue a few of the edges.
+Now, to finish the ends!
+I used scissors to cut slices around the top and bottom of the can.
+Then, I glued the edges with the glue gun (Affiliate Link).
+The peel-and-stick felt had a strong adhesive, so I only had to hot glue a few of the edges.

 Tips when making the gnome body.

 I tried a variety of glues.
-Hot glue was the quickest.
-But it was hot and you need to be careful or you will be burned.
+Hot glue was the quickest, but it was hot, and you needed to be careful, or you would be burned.

 Now, make the beard for the gnome.